CodeCreatePlay360/LocationTool/README.md

 # LocationTool
-Unity editor plugin to define and create location in game world
+Unity editor plugin to define and create locations in game world